jppaled/pollen/README.md

 # pollen
-script to retrieve the pollen risk map in France for the day from https://pollens.fr/
+Script to retrieve the pollen risk map in France for the day from https://pollens.fr/

 ## Why
 I wanted to know every day the risks of allergy according to the department thanks to this map on the site https://pollens.fr/, to see which department is the least affected by pollen.